pimarc/pms50-gns530/readme.md

 TCAS is also available in a dedicated Traffic page (4th NAV page).

 # Change log
+## V 1.0.45 (not yet released)
+- Bugfix: Flight plan was not correctly updated from sim.

 ## V 1.0.44
 - Bugfix: Sometimes the sim changes the current leg while loading or removing an approach.
 - Bugfix: Sometimes the sim may change the autopilot NAV mode after canceling a direct TO.